 During our years of need, Christians encouraged me as I earned a bachelor’s degree in English at Penn State and was elected to Phi Beta Kappa.
 Encouragement continued as I embarked on a career in journalism and later turned to a career in teaching, which has included two summers in China.
 I earned my master’s degree from Indiana University of Pennsylvania.

-Currently, I am an instructor at Penn State Altoona and Great Commission Schools.
-When not teaching or writing, I restore antique quilts, craft projects for my grandchildren, and help my husband lead a small group at our church devoted to ministering to the needy in our community.
+Currently, I am an instructor at Great Commission Schools.
+When not teaching or writing, I restore antique quilts and craft projects for my grandchildren.

 You can find me on Facebook, Twitter, Instagram and LinkedIn at Nancy E. Head.